kharandziuk/s3fs-volume-example/README.md

 - Repeating blocks in the template
 - Dynamically show/hide rows and columns in tables

+## Docker-compose deployment

+You must have docker and docker-compose installed

+Run ./docker-deploy.sh to start deployment

 ## Getting Started with the Library